Illya-Maznitskiy/etl-data-pipeline/README.md

 ## Technologies used:
-In this project our team used the following technologies:
+In this project, I used the following technologies:

 - Python
+- SQL
 - PostgreSQL
 - Docker